6 Things to Look for in a Benefits Advisor

 - Ability to generate custom materials for your company

-- Ability to provide employees on-demand access to personalized plan information and ID cards via a mobile app
+- Ability to provide employees on-demand access to personalized plan information and ID cards

 How do your benefits and HR technology stack up?

-HR pros: find out how your company's benefits packages and HR technology workflows stack up against other companies in your geo, size, and industry.
+We invite you to schedule a complimentary consultation to find out how your company's benefits packages and HR technology workflows stack up against other companies in your geo, size, and industry.
 What works best for others and what doesn't?
 What to keep in mind as you scale?